Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

+Motivations for customers can be quite complex as their backgrounds and personal goals vary.
+Overall, the commonly shared motivators are divided into two categories: social motivators and emotional motivators.

-Social motivators among customers highlight a strong connection between cos-commission activities, broader cultural trends, and individual social dynamics.
-For example, P2 emphasized the communal aspect of attending conventions and participating in cos-commissions: \textit{"Attending conventions with friends has been a primary motivation for me. ...
+\paragraph{Social Motivator} The social motivator consumers have for cos-commission is an example of the interplay between cos-commission activities and social dynamic at the level of consumer practices, popular culture, and social life.
+For example, P2 highlighted a coincidence of seeing cos-commissioning parties when attending conventions: \textit{``Attending conventions with friends has been a primary motivation for me.
 As Otome games grew in popularity, so did conventions and cos-commission.
-At one convention, I saw a single customer hire six cosplayers simultaneously for group photos.
-That’s when I first became aware of it."} For these customers, offline events offer immersive opportunities to engage with Otome game culture while fostering social connections with friends and fellow enthusiasts.
-The rise of cos-commission mirrors the growing popularity of Otome games and related conventions, reflecting the expansion of this subcultural community and the outreach desires of some members.
+At a convention, I saw a single customer hire six cosplayers simultaneously for group photos.
+That is when I first became aware of it.''} Offline events present these customers with a wealth of opportunities to grab onto Otome game cultures and at the same time support them in keeping up relationships with their friends and other folk fans.
+Likewise, P3 described her first exposure to cos-commission as serendipity when she encountered videos on social media, \textit{``I found other people's cos-commission videos and their sweet interaction.
+That's when I figured I would give it a shot myself.
+I wanted to make some memories.''} The increase of cos-commission coincides with the rise of Otome games and related offline events, indicating further growth within the niche space of this subcultural community and approachability to the aspirations of community members.

-Similarly, P3 described her introduction to cos-commission as a chance encounter with videos on social media. \textit{"I was struck by videos of other people's cos-commission experiences and the sweet interactions.
-That's when I decided to try it myself.
-I wanted to create some memories,"} P3 shared.